TheUncertaintim/TheUncertaintim.github.io/_NatureWithKivy/01_Simu_environment.md

 {% endhighlight %}

-If you run the above code snippet with `python main.py` in you terminal, a basic window would appear with nothing side.
+If you run the above code snippet with `python main.py` in you terminal, a basic window would appear with nothing inside.

 ![A running app](/assets/images/TheFirstApp.png 'A running app')

+Nice.

-Yeah.
-For more details on how the app works, please refer to the offical [doc](https://kivy.org/doc/stable/guide/basic.html#quickstart).
+For more details on how Kivy works under the hood, please refer to the official [docs](https://kivy.org/doc/stable/guide/basic.html#quickstart).